sodadata/docs/soda/quick-start-soda-core.md

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
-2. In a code editor, open the `configuration.yml` file (in the hidden `.soda` directory in your local home directory), then add the `soda_account` syntax to the file, as in the example below.
+2. In a code editor, open the `configuration.yml` file, then add the `soda_cloud` syntax to the file, as in the example below.
 ```yaml
 data_source my_database_name:
   type: postgres